Fyrestar/ObjectWatcher/README.md

 # ObjectWatcher
 Display object number-properties in realtime, multiple objects can be tracked.
-Fields updated by changing values, `watcher.intevral` is the number of update calls to skip if required.
+Fields updated by changing values, `watcher.interval` is the number of update calls to skip if required.

 ![alt text](https://mevedia.com/img/ObjectWatcher.jpg?v1)